-For those of you who have no idea what a Fatbell even is, well they are essentially a kettlebell with the handle moved to the center (or the core) of the bell for the purpose of balancing the weight equally around the hand.
-A Fatbell is basically the unification of a kettlebell and a dumbbell.
+For those of you who have no idea what a Fatbell is, well they are essentially a kettlebell with the handle moved to the center (or the core) of the bell for the purpose of balancing the weight equally around the hand.
+Or to look at it another way, the Fatbell is the unification of a kettlebell and a dumbbell.

-Some of the claimed benefits of this clever design include a reduction of shearing force, better load distribution on muscles and connective tissues, and less strain on the wrists.
+Some of the claimed benefits of this unique & clever design include a reduction of shearing force, better load distribution on the muscles and connective tissue, and less strain on the wrists.
 Well, that’s the claim anyway, but we’ll see.

-I purchased a pair of 26-pound and 35-pound Fatbells.
-I chose these two weight sizes because my initial impression of this product was that they were going to make a much better dumbbell than kettlebell, and these two weights happen to be extremely versatile as dumbbells (lateral and front raises, arm bars, bicep curls, flyes and reverse flyes, and so on.)
-Also, going with relatively light Fatbells made checking these out more affordable – certainly more so than buying 80- or 90-pound bells.
+I purchased a pair of 26-lb and 35-lb Fatbells.
+I chose these two weight sizes because my initial impression of this product was that they were going to make a much better dumbbell than kettlebell, and these two sizes happen to be extremely versatile as dumbbells (lateral and front raises, arm bars, bicep curls, flyes and reverse flyes, and so on.)
+Also, going with relatively light Fatbells made checking them out affordable; much more so than buying 80- or 90-pound bells.

-In case you’re wondering why I had the impression that Fatbells would make a better dumbbell replacement than kettlebell replacement before ever seeing or handling one, it’s simply because it seemed unlikely that I’d be able to get two hands inside a Fatbell.
-The way I saw it, if I could use Fatbells for anything I could use a dumbbell for, and I could use Fatbells for just about any one-handed kettlebell movement, but I could not use a Fatbell for two-handed kettlebell movements, then it really doesn’t replace a kettlebell.
+If you’re wondering why I had the impression that Fatbells would make a better dumbbell replacement than kettlebell replacement before ever seeing or handling one, It’s because it seemed unlikely that I’d be able to get two hands inside a Fatbell.
+The way I saw it was that if I could use Fatbells for anything I could use a dumbbell for, and I could use them for just about any one-handed kettlebell movement, but I could not use them for two-handed kettle movements, then it really doesn’t replace a kettlebell.

 Anyway, that was just my initial impression from reading the product description and looking at the pictures.